CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 Building fake independent media

-The third main tactic used by rightwing populists such as Kaczynski, Orban, as well as more centrist populists such as Babis is to build up their own friendly private-owned media empires to spread their message and give a false impression of media independence.
+The third main tactic used by rightwing populists such as Kaczynski, Orban, as well as more centrist populists such as Babis is to build up their own friendly private-owned media empires to spread their message and give a false impression of media diversity and independence.

 “You can be much more subtle by using friendly oligarchs to buy media in the public space,” said Fly.